HasinJ/MLSscraper/README.md

-# zillow
+# Python
-Extract data from zillow using python
+Extract data for constructing MLS and analysis